wp-plugins/taxonomy-list-shortcode/readme.txt

 ==Changelog==

+= 0.8.1 =
+* Fixed bug in form control for css toggle.

 = 0.8 =
 * Added Support for paging via the __per_page__ parameter.
 * Added cutom subpage under "Settings" called "Taxonomy" for 3.0 support.
 They killed "Miscelaneous" where our setting used to live.